ms/buildtogether.tech/teams/index.md

 ---

 Most people learn better together than they do on their own
 <cite>Michaelson2004</cite>.
-As long as their teams work well, they achieve
+As long as their teams <span i="teams!learning
-higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.
+benefits of"work well</span>, they achieve higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.

 But that "as long as" is important.
 A badly-run team is worse than no team at all, since people will waste hours or days arguing with one another, duplicating